Apple TV vs Roku vs Smart TV

 Our experience with the advanced functions of Smart TVs has been fairly negative.
 Today just about every quality television is a Smart TV.
 It is understandably tempting to use those features you have already paid for in lieu of purchasing a Roku or Apple TV.
 Unfortunately the implementation of Smart TV features are hit and miss at best.

 For one, Apple and Roku have created beautiful, functional and fast interfaces.
-Most Smart TV interfaces simply aren’t as slick.
-That applies to blu-ray players and other devices in which the smart functionality is a secondary feature.
+Most Smart TV interfaces simply aren’t as slick as their dedicated media streaming competitors.
+That also applies to blu-ray players and other devices in which the smart functionality is a secondary feature.

 The advantages of the Smart TV are pretty obvious.
 One, you already own the equipment if you have a Smart TV, nothing else is needed.
 Additionally it is one less remote that you would need to have sitting around.
 This issue could be easily solved with a universal remote, but for a budget system it may be worth considering.

-For our clients, the Apple TV is typically the preferred solution.
+For our Dallas smart home clients, the Apple TV is typically the preferred solution.
 Many are already Apple users, and the Apple TV allows them an interface that feels very natural to use.
-Add in the fantastic screensaver Apple provides and the most expensive streamer actuallyfeels like a good value.
+Add in the fantastic aerial screensaver and AirPlay built right in, and the most expensive streamer actually feels like a good value.